midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

-- updated Dust generation Merkle tree or an update with expected root - to allow Dust spends; an alternative is to process all transactions (including system ones) and follow ledger algorithm to obtain the same result, which is a memory-intensive process, though may bo worth the cost if implementation's threat model assumes operation on raw chain data
+- updated Dust generation Merkle tree or an update with expected root - to allow Dust spends; an alternative is to process all transactions (including system ones) and follow ledger algorithm to obtain the same result, which is a memory-intensive process, though may be worth the cost if implementation's threat model assumes operation on raw chain data; Additional mappings to help in resolving indices of Dust generation infos would be helpful too (e.g. mapping from Dust generation info hash to an index in the Merkle tree).

 This operation is basis to the synchronization process and primarily serves the purpose of discovering received and spent coins.
-Depending on provided status of transaction executes only sections indicated as successful (all of them in case of a `success` status, guaranteed and then indicated fallible sections in case of `partial success` status).
+Depending on provided status of transaction executes only sections indicated as successful - all of them in case of a `success` status, or only indicated sections (always including guaranteed one) in case of `partial success` status.
 Dust spends are treated as part of guaranteed section while Dust registrations are treated as part of intent's fallible section.

 ##### Steps to apply shielded offer of a section